How to Qualify Sales Prospects the Right Way

 1. Follow a Formal Sales Process

-2. Identify Your Ideal Buyer Persona
+2. Identify Your Ideal Customer

-You can identify the characteristics of your ideal buyer persona by looking at your current client list and determining who is the best fit for the solutions you offer.
+Make sure your sales professionals know exactly what your ideal customer looks like.
+You can identify the characteristics of your target buyer persona by looking at your current customers and determining who is the best fit for the solutions you offer.

-Take into consideration the following:
+Take into consideration these criteria:

-• Demographic
+• Demographics

 • Industry